Bachelor's Degree in American Sign Language

 Career Paths

-According to the Bureau of Labor Statistics, most sign language teachers are employed by junior colleges, museums and historical sites and institutions, and community services agencies.
-Top-paying industries for sign language interpreters include the federal executive branch, computer systems design, and colleges, universities, and professional schools.
+According to the Bureau of Labor Statistics, most sign language teachers are employed by junior colleges, museums and historical sites and institutions and community services agencies.
+Top-paying industries for sign language interpreters include the federal executive branch and computer systems design, along with colleges, universities and professional schools.

 Primary Careers